Taiwanese units of measurement

 Although the Taiwanese units have similar names to those in Chinese units of measurement and Hong Kong units of measurement, the standards are different from those used in China and Hong Kong due to them being Japanese in origin.

+The Taiwanese units are not used in the Chinese territories of Kinmen and Matsu, as although they are under the control of the Republic of China, these places have never been under Japanese rule.
+Instead, they retain the use of Chinese units in the Republican era, which are based on metric values and still mostly the same as People's Republic of China.

 Length

 Linear measure in Taiwan is largely metric but some units derived from traditional Japanese units of measurement remain in use as a legacy of Japanese rule.

-Taiwanese length units and the translation of length units in Metric system (SI) shares the same character.
+Taiwanese length units and the translation of length units in metric system (SI) shares the same character.
 The adjective Taiwanese (台) can be added to address the Taiwanese unis system.
 For example, 台尺 means Taiwanese foot and 公尺 means meter.